DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 ## Advanced / Dungeon Related

+### What is "X" in Dungeon?
+Explanation around Dungeon can be found on [Dungeon's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fdungeon.md)

 ### How to Exit Dungeon?
 You can exit a dungeon by clicking **Leave Dungeon** button whenever you wants (as long as you're not in a fighting / inventory state).